January 15, 2025

-Food prices rose 0.4% in November after gaining 0.2% in October.
-In the past year food prices have risen 2.3%.
+Food prices rose 0.3% in December after gaining 0.4% in November and 0.2% in October.
+In the past year food prices have risen 2.4%.
 Economists typically subtract food and energy prices from the CPI and focus on the so-called “core” rate of inflation.
 That is because these two categories are extremely volatile.
 They might go up for a few months but then reverse direction and decline almost as quickly as they rose.

-Energy prices rose 0.2% in November after being unchanged in October.
-In the past year they have declined 3.1%.
+Energy prices jumped 2.6% in December after increasing 0.2% in November and being unchanged in October.
+In the past year they have declined 0.4%.

-The core CPI rose 0.3% in each of the past four months.
-The year-over-year increase now stands at 3.3%.
+The core CPI rose 0.2% in December after gaining 0.3% in each of the previous four months.
+The year-over-year increase (for 2024) stands at 3.2%.
 The core CPI is decelerating slowly but steadily.
-For the year as a whole we expect the core CPI to increase 3.3% but then slow in 2025 to 2.9%.
+We expect the core CPI to increase 2.9% in 2025.

 Prices in the service sector are to a large extent being driven by housing.
 Home prices continue to climb but the rate of increase seems to be slowing.

-The shelter component of the CPI rose 0.3% in November after gaining 0.4% in October.
-The year-over-year increase now stands at 4.8%.
+The shelter component of the CPI rose 0.3% in both November and December after gaining 0.4% in October.
+The year-over-year increase now stands at 4.6%.
 This is a big deal because rents represent one-third of the entire CPI index.
-A 4.8% increase in one-third of the entire CPI index is not at all consistent with an overall inflation rate of 2.0%. .However, we expect the shelter component to continue to slow gradually throughout 2025.
+A 4.6% increase in one-third of the entire CPI index is not at all consistent with an overall inflation rate of 2.0%. .However, we expect the shelter component to continue to slow gradually throughout 2025,

 .

 This is because there is a good correlation between the shelter component of the CPI and what happened to the Case Shiller index of home prices with a lag of about 15 months.
-This means that the shelter component should slow as the year progresses which is one reason that the core inflation rate should continue to shrink in the months ahead.
+This means that the shelter component should slow as the year progresses to 3.6% in 2025 which is one reason that the core inflation rate should continue to shrink in the months ahead.

-We expect the core CPI to increase 3.3% in 2024 and 2.9% in 2025.
+After increasing increase 3.2% in 2024 we expect the core CPI to increase 2.9% in 2025.
 Keep in mind that the core CPI runs about 0.5% higher than the Fed’s target core personal consumption expenditures index.
 Thus, a core CPI of 2.9% at the end of 2025 is equivalent to 2.4% or so for the Fed’s core PCE index which it targets at 2.0%.

 Stephen Slifer